RF Sensing

 The aim of the RF Sensing (RFS) project is to measure and assess cardiac biomarkers such as ventricular volume with wearable RF antennas to detect deterioration of heart failure.
 By using the same type of RF antennas that are used in MRI, useful physiological information can be derived from MRI scans to improve the precision of our measurements.
 Figure 1 shows a prototype of the RFS with a wearable miniature network analyzer and preliminary validation data.

 Figure 1: 1a.
-Current RFS prototype (1a and 1b) and preliminary data showing sensitivity to cardiac volume (1c) and atrial pressure (1d).
+Current RFS prototype (1a and 1b) and preliminary data showing sensitivity to cardiac volume (1c).

 Radio-frequency based imaging